YOU CAN THINK WHATEVER YOU LIKE

 The word Tarot can be translated as The Book.
 “Reading” the Tarot, usually refers to its use in fortunetelling, but the Tarot can also be read much like one might read a book — with an eye to gaining knowledge.

 The Ace of Swords (Ace of Spades in a conventional deck), like all the aces in the Tarot cards, is the essence of its suit.
-Swords represent one of the traditional four basic elements, namely that of the element air — which symbolizes the mind that thinks and discriminates.
+Swords represent the element air, which symbolizes the mind that thinks and discriminates.
+It’s one of the traditional four basic elements, along with Coins (earth or matter), Cups (water or emotion) and Wands (fire or spirit).

 Swords are by far the most malefic of the four suits.
 That the Tarot should view the intellect in a negative light is consistent with most mystical systems, especially meditation practice, where thinking and discriminating is seen as an impediment to insight.